MohammadSaeedi-wrm/mohammadsaeedi-wrm.github.io/index.md

 -	Drought monitoring using the SM2RAIN-NWF algorithm, satellite data and in situ measurements
 -	Spatial downscaling of soil moisture remote sensing products
 -	Data-assimilation approach to ensure maximum convergence between model predictions and observations
--	Applications of Machine Learning to Remote Sensing and Hydrology
+-	Applications of machine learning to remote sensing and hydrology